 Thoreau’s idea of this sort of civil disobedience is almost religious: ‘Action from principle,—the perception and the performance of right,—changes things and relations; it is essentially revolutionary, and does not consist wholly with anything which was.
 It not only divides states and churches, it divides families; aye, it divides the individual, separating the diabolical in him from the divine.’
 Thoreau was a biblical man (as is clear from many passages in his book).
 This messianic antinomianism is the tradition he is part of, he is taking the political consequence of this theology.
 We will now dig into this messianism.

 ‘Blessed are those who hunger and thirst for righteousness, for they will be filled. … Blessed are those who are persecuted because of righteousness, for theirs is the kingdom of heaven.’
 These quotes stem from Matthew, notably the Beatitudes from the Sermon on the Mount, one of the key texts of Christianity.
 They have been crucial to me since my early childhood.
 Nietzsche, Benjamin, Adorno, … Marx, and so many others have been crucial for my intellectual, moral and ethico-political formation, but these verses beat them all.
-Even if I am a convinced atheist, and have a very critical attitude to the church, Catholicism and even religion in general (see higher on sectarianism), I believe… I believe they contain (these words I mean), for me at least, the riddle of what much later has been called civil disobedience: to break the law, to be in jail or be persecuted for a just cause is blessed, also for Henri Thoreau.
+Even if I am a convinced atheist, and have a very critical attitude to the church, Catholicism and even religion in general (see higher on sectarianism), I believe… I believe they contain (these words I mean), for me at least, the riddle of what much later has been called civil disobedience: to break the law, to be in jail or be persecuted for a just cause is blessed.
+This is of course also the real inspiration of Henri Thoreau.

 The most interesting phrase – for our topic, that is – however is to be found a few lines further down than the quoted verses from the gospel in this same Sermon on the Mount, namely where Christ says these enigmatic almost ominous words: ‘I have not come to destroy the law and the prophets, I have come to fulfill them.’
 (Matthew 5:17).
 It is worth to look into all the variations of translation of these verses, for they point towards a very strange relationship to the law in Christian theology or in the early Christian writings.
-I apologize for having to bother you with the many translations of this key quote of this lecture, in a sense.
-‘I have not come to destroy the law and the prophets, but to fulfill them’, also translates as: I have not come to set aside, abrogate, to make void, abolish, revoke, undo, … The second verb also has many variations.
+I apologize for having to bother you with the many translations of this key quote of this lecture.
+‘I have not come to destroy the law ’, also translates as: I have not come to set aside, abrogate, to make void, abolish, revoke, undo, … The second verb also has many variations.
 ‘I have come to fulfill them’, also translates as: I have come to accomplish their purpose, give them their full meaning, make their teachings/them come true, give them their completion.

 What does this puzzling saying, statement or dictum, mean?
 Another one of Jesus’ proverbs could help us here, which is even better known than the ones I have quoted.
 It is one of Christ’s most beautiful and simple wisdoms, correcting the strict orthodox legalism of Jewish tradition and strict adherence to rituals of the mayor strands of Judaism, following the prescriptions and the teachings of the Torah, an attitude we would now call fundamentalist.
 It is both iconoclastic and irresistible.
 Then he said to them, ‘The Sabbath was made for man, not man for the Sabbath.’
 (Matthew 12:1-8, Mark 2:23-28 and Luke 6:1-5. ) Although early Christians were Jews, and were following the Jewish rituals, especially Christ himself, there was an inner distance towards the pharisaic literalness in the fidelity to the prescriptions.
 On a more political level, one should never forget that Jesus was a guru rebelling against the Roman occupation.
 That, of course, was the real reason for his crucifixion.
 He was in short a zealot. (see the magnificent book with the same title, The Zealot, of Reza Aslan.)
 So, his distant attitude towards the law, both moral and legal, has strong political over- or undertones.